tomerkeisar/Product-Oriented/README.md

 ```html
 <li input-from="input" logic="this.textContent=this.inputfield"></li>
 ```
-Now we declare in logic attribute that the main logic of this element is to write on that element the just value that we just get in input field. before we continue announce summary:
+Now we declare in logic attribute that the main logic of this element is to write on that element text content the value that we just get. before we continue let say summary:
-In Product-Oriented every element can has input property output property and logic function what makes every html element as web component to achive certain mission
+In Product-Oriented every element can has input property, output property, and  logic function what makes every html element work as web component to achive certain mission.

-Look at gif animation demonstrate this step:
+Following gif animation demonstrate this step.
 <a href="http://makeagif.com/gif/-_DXwGi" title=""><img src="http://i.makeagif.com/media/6-20-2017/_DXwGi.gif" alt=""></a><div style="font-size:11px;">

 * **Last Step**

-Hold on take a look at this code
+Hold on we are about to finish, please take a look at this code
 ```html
 <ul>
   <template input-from="input" logic="this.output=this.inputfield;